atmajs/atma-server/readme.md

 - Master View Template
 - View Template

-You would rare redefine the default controller, as each Page contains of a component composition.
-So the logic could be moved to each component.
-We wont explain what a component is, as you should refer to MaskJS library.
+You would rare redefine the default controller, as each Page should consist of a component composition, so that the logic could be moved to each component.
+We wont explain what a component is, as you should refer to [MaskJS](https://github.com/atmajs/mask) and [MaskJS.Node](https://github.com/atmajs/mask-node)
 Some things we remind:

 - **Context**